mvguest/rbforge/README.md

 gem install rbforge
 ```

-Create a new Ruby project structure with inside of your project folder:
+Create a new Ruby project structure inside of your project folder with:

 ```bash
 rbforge init